Business team looking at new email encryption solution in action

 19. Biometrics

-The market surrounding biometrics - the measurement of physiological characteristics such as fingerprints and facial features - is forecast to be worth $104,959.6 Million by 2028, growing at an annual rate of 15%.
+The biometrics market – focusing on physiological characteristics like fingerprints and facial features – is expected to be worth $104,959.6 Million by 2028, growing at 15% annually.

-Customer authentication within financial services is costly and time-consuming, with the top 10% of global financial institutions spending $100 million annually on KYC and due diligence procedures.
+Customer authentication in financial services is costly and time-consuming, with the top 10% of global financial institutions spending $100 million annually on KYC and due diligence.

-Biometrics offers more accurate identification capabilities to prevent fraud, increase security in mobile banking, and reduce IT and customer support costs due to password reset requests.
+Biometrics provides accurate identification to prevent fraud, enhance mobile banking security, and reduce IT and customer support costs associated with password resets.

 "Consumers are eager for a future where opening a bank or brokerage account doesn’t require three forms of cumbersome identity checks and passwords containing every letter of the alphabet."